 Our outdoor range at Altcar allows our members to practise target archery at the full range of distances up to 100 yards for imperial rounds and up to 90 metres for metric rounds.
 Members shoot to gain classifications and improve their handicap.

-Our clout shoots allow members of all abilities to try a different kind of archery.
+Clout shoots allow members of all abilities to try a different kind of archery.
 Rather than aiming at target bosses, archers aim their arrows to land as near as possible to a peg or flag (‘clout’) set in the ground.
 A banded rope stretched out from the clout allows arrows to be scored.
-Regular clout shoots throughout the outdoor season culminate in an end-of-season social and clout competition for the Ken Harris Clout trophy.
+Regular clout shoots throughout the summer culminate in an end-of-season social and clout competition for the Ken Harris Clout trophy.

 252 Challenge events